Kanyakumari Government Medical College: Academics

-The college has good infrastructure and has spacious lecture halls and classrooms with projectors and digital boards along with an air-conditioned examination hall.
+The college has lecture halls and classrooms with projectors and digital boards along with an examination hall.
 The main Faculty Block present opposite the central park, has the departments of Anatomy, Forensic Medicine, Physiology, Pathology, Pharmacology, Community Medicine (with Tele-Medicine), Microbiology and Biochemistry with their respective laboratories.
-Sufficiently loaded library with latest books, reading room, computer room is present adjacently.
 The wards and OPD also have attached classrooms and demo rooms for clinical classes.

 Student Facilities

 A large auditorium is located near the entrance which holds the annual cultural events, graduation ceremonies, medical education programmes etc. Separate hostels with good infrastructure and hygienic food with recreational facilities are available for boys and girls.
 CRRIs and Post-Graduates have independent-room hostels with a separate mess along with a common-room for day scholars with lockers and restrooms.
 Free Wifi facility is being provided for the students.

 Sports facilities like table-tennis, football cum cricket ground, volleyball, basketball and badminton courts are provided.
-A well-equipped co-operative store and a cafeteria are open during college hours within the campus.
-The Green Care organization has made sure the college is clean and green. and a major nationalised bank (Indian Overseas Bank) is on the vast campus.